Why forcing the player can be good

 Not to mention the issues of, "I want to play the same game everyone else did so we can discuss our shared experience, but given it's so easy to modify and there are infinite unnamed possible versions, how do I know they didn't modify it slightly?"

 With a few rigid difficulty settings the settings are named, which means players can still talk about their shared experience meaningfully.
 But if you can arbitrarily adjust any game balance variable then difficulty names are impossible, and so it's impossible to know how your experience differed from someone else's without recounting everything you did.

-I'd of course never raise this as a defense of practices like single-difficulty games and no pausing (fuck you Dark Souls), because those are concerns of accessibility and not of how the game should work while you're playing it.
+I'd of course never raise this as a defense of practices like single-difficulty games and no pausing (fuck you Dark Souls), because those are about accessibility and not how the game should work while you're playing it.

 Dark Souls review